 Our QUADRASTEP® orthotics are available in two widths: Regular or Narrowed.
 The Narrow orthotics are ¼” narrower and are designed for cleats or fashion shoes, and often work better for women or people with narrower feet.
 As a general rule your patient will have less shoe fit problems in a Narrow orthotic.
 Just keep in mind that if you reduce width too much you can reduce function, so an assessment needs to be done to make sure that the fit is correct and function hasn’t been compromised.

 We have a team of highly skilled and experienced practitioners that make up our technical support team and we are more than happy to offer advice and answer specific questions.
 You can call us or send an email with as much information as possible.
 Attaching pictures and even a short 2 minute video of the patient walking will help us fully understand what you are trying to address and enable us to give you the most accurate advice and help.
 Feel free to take advantage of our technical team of practitioners from different specialties with many years of experience.
 Be sure when sending pictures that no identifying information is visible, such as a patient's face or name.

 If the littleSTEPS® orthotic is the right length but doesn’t appear to be wide enough, try the next size up.
 As the models get longer they also get wider.
 If the next size width looks good, then check the length, if the length is only slightly too long then we recommend you leave it alone as the child will likely grow into it rapidly.
 If it is way too long, estimate how much too long, 1/8” or 1/4” and the shell of the Little Step orthotic can easily be cut or ground shorter, so it’s the right length and width.
 If you are not set-up to make orthotic adjustments, we are happy to make these adjustments for you along with many other customizations as needed.

 The littleSTEPS® orthotic heel cup can be flared out with a heat gun to make it wider (please see our How-To Video page).
 If you’re not set-up to make this adjustment, we can do this for you.
 Let us know if there is a particular spot where it seems too tight, for example the lateral heel cup.
-Or take a picture of the child in the orthotic and email it to us, so we can visualize exactly where and how much to flare the cup.
+Or take a picture of the child's foot in the orthotic and email it to us, so we can visualize exactly where and how much to flare the cup.

 We have had a lot of concerns about the misappropriate use of Toe out Gait Plates for kids.
 Yes, we have Toe out Gait Plates.
 They are used for kids with true toe out gait.
 With that in mind, if a child (or adult) is walking toe out, they likely have external tibial or femoral torsion and a supinated foot.
 See below…